backtoning/backtoning/README.md

-### Gino's code garden hosting new ideas and implementations for practical artifical intelligence systems.
+### Gino's code garden hosting new ideas and implementations for practical artificial intelligence systems.